walterrowe/magick-frames/README.md

 # Assistance and Support

-If you need help, submit a request at my [1-on-1 support page on Buy Me A Coffee [dot] com](https://buymeacoffee.com/walterrowe/extras).
+If you need help, submit a request at my [Buy Me A Coffee](https://buymeacoffee.com/walterrowe/extras) 1-on-1 support page.

-If you want to support Magick Frames, [make a donation and buy me some coffee](https://buymeacoffee.com/walterrowe).
+If you want to make a donation to support Magick Frames, you can [Buy Me A Coffee](https://buymeacoffee.com/walterrowe).

 # Assumptions

 You will need to open a Terminal window to type in commands at a command prompt.
 You will have to install the ImageMagick open source software suite, and edit and copy a script. macOS users have to run an AppleScript to create the style droplets.

-If these are unfamiliar terms, use my [1-on-1 support page on Buy Me A Coffee [dot] com](https://buymeacoffee.com/walterrowe/extras) to set up a one-on-one video call.
+If these are unfamiliar terms, use my [Buy Me A Coffee](https://buymeacoffee.com/walterrowe/extras) 1-on-1 support page to set up a one-on-one video call.
 You will be using Magick Frames in no time.

 # Upgrading Magick Frames